jnichols-git/Gate/README.md

 You'll need a few components to install Gate on your domain.

-- Working installation of Docker and docker-compose.
-Gate operates as a docker swarm service.
+- Working installation of Docker/Kubernetes.
-- Machine with a public IP address.
+- Machine that can be reached at port 443 through a public IP address.
 - Registered domain whose SSL certificate is either wildcard or can have a subdomain added.
     - Support incoming for non-subdomain operation.
     - You should direct `gate.domain` to the machine that will be running on.